valeriepatu9/ece-devops-2020-fall/modules/6-docker-containers/content.md

 - **Isolation**
   Ability to virtualize CPU, memory, storage, and network resources at the OS-level, providing developers with a sandboxed view of the OS logically isolated from other applications.

-## Containers
+## What are containers?

-**Container** - is a standardized unit of software that:
-- allows developers to isolate their application from its environment.
+- Standardized unit of software that allows developers to isolate their application from its environment.
-- packages up code and all its dependencies, so the application runs quickly and reliably from one computing environment to another.
+- Packages code and all its dependencies, so the application runs quickly and reliably from one computing environment to another.

-**Container platforms:**
+- Container platforms:

-- Docker
+  - **Docker**
   - LXC (Linux Containers)
   - rkt (CoreOS Rocket)

 ## Docker container